from a handpicked tutor in LIVE 1-to-1 classes

 Simple interest is the interest paid only on the principal, whereas, compound interest is the interest paid on both principal and interest compounded in regular intervals.

-How do you Calculate Simple Interest?
+How to Calculate Simple Interest?

 Simple Interest is calculated using the following formula: SI = P × R × T, where P = Principal, R = Rate of Interest, and T = Time period.
 Here, the rate is given in percentage (r%) is written as r/100.
 And the principal is the sum of money that remains constant for every year in the case of simple interest.